 - Extra digital camera memory and batteries- these will be hard to get in North Korea, so bringing a bit extra will be a good idea.

-- Electrical plug adaptors—North Korea mostly uses the Chinese/US style two parallel flat pronged plug, but the European style, two round-pronged plugs can also be found.
+- Electrical plug adapters—North Korea mostly uses the Chinese/US style two parallel flat pronged plug, but the European style, two round-pronged plugs can also be found.

 Trip appropriate items